paoyangchen-laboratory/methgo/docs/guide.rst

 gene annotation file in General Transfer Format (GTF).
 For each gene, all the methylation levels of 3 contexts within the gene bounds are averaged to produce its gene body methylation level.
-Promoters with a size specified by the user (default is 1000 bp) are then analyzed in the same manner to produce promoter methylation levels for each gene.
+Promoters with a size specified by the user are then analyzed in the same manner to produce promoter methylation levels for each gene.
 Based on methylation contexts, results of gene methylation levels sorted by their gene ID are outputted in a text file.

 Input
 ~~~~~